Preventable poisonings are a significant cause of both unintentional and intentional injuries, often resulting in hospitalization

 Poisoning in Young Children

-Medication is the leading cause of poisoning in children.
-Products that can be poisonous to children include:
+Medication (including prescribed and over-the-counter) is the leading cause of poisoning in children.
+Other products that can be poisonous to children include:

 - Household cleaners (detergent pods, bleach)